sadeghhosseiny/flights/README.md

 we should sort the flights based on the cost and date. we should apply two filter in the data.

+we use tailwind for styles and use context for state management

 ## Available Scripts

 In the project directory, you can run: